Rohith04MVK/MNIST-From-Scratch/README.md

 ![image](https://upload.wikimedia.org/wikipedia/commons/thumb/2/27/MnistExamples.png/320px-MnistExamples.png)

 #### The MNIST database is a large database of handwritten digits that is commonly used for training various image processing systems.
 The database is also widely used for training and testing in the field of machine learning.
 This is also called the "Hello World" of machine learning.
 The MNIST database contains 60,000 training images and 10,000 testing images.[8]
 Half of the training set and half of the test set were taken from NIST's training dataset, while the other half of the training set and the other half of the test set were taken from NIST's testing dataset.
+The digits were written by high school students and employees of the United States Census Bureau

 # The logic and concepts of working: